2001- Fundraising was started in Canada

 2011- New construction of Technical Institute was started; ten community wells drilled in various areas.
 The local church shelter was re-built to accomodate our growing and thriving congregation and has now grown to over 500 members, and the Tapion church ha grown to over 200.
 Haiti ARISE acquired a third church in the mountain village of DieuFou.

-2012- The medical clinic building is finished and will be opened for full time operations in October 2012, with 6 new Haitian staff.
+2012- The medical clinic building finished and opened for full time operations in October 2012, with 6 new Haitian staff.
 The elementary school classes have expanded to include up to grade 6 with over 350 students.
 The new technical institute reconstruction of Phase 1 of the building will be complete by the end of 2012.